The influence of cinema on music: viral hits and classics revitalized in popular culture

-The connection between film and music It has created iconic moments in popular culture, where songs gain new life thanks to their appearance in films.
+The connection between cinema and music he has created iconic moments in popular culture, where songs come to new life thanks to his appearance in films.

 Beyond soundtracks, existing songs go viral due to their synergy with images and narratives, reaching new generations.